horiondreher/go-web-api-boilerplate/README.md

 ## Features

-- Hexagonal Architecture (kinda overengineering but ok, also, just wrote like this to see how it goes)
+- Hexagonal Architecture (kinda overengineering but ok.
+Also, just wrote like this to see how it goes)
 - Simple routing with chi
 - Centralized encoding and decoding
 - Centralized error handling